-Money coming to keep grocer in US-Canada border community
+Money coming to keep struggling grocer open in Point Roberts

 The market’s owner, Ali Hayton, said she remains frustrated by the border closure but is thankful for the governor’s support, which she said would help “stop the hemorrhaging” at her store.
 Other businesses and residents in Point Roberts continue to need help, she said.

-“As a business owner, I have never wanted a hand-out; I just want my customers back,” Hayton said.
+“As a business owner, I have never wanted a handout; I just want my customers back,” Hayton said.

 The market has been losing $30,000 a month without its Canadian customers and owners of second homes who haven’t returned to Point Roberts, she told Northwest News Network last week.
 The most recent extension of the border closure — through July 21 — had pushed her to the brink, Hayton said.